-• Bioassessment Program - Using the California State Water Resources Control Board's Reach Wide Benthic (RWB) protocol's Surface Water Ambient Monitoring Program (SWAMP) procedures, sampling was completed at four sites between Cachagua (CRCA) (below LPD) and Red Rock (CRRR) (at mid-valley) in November 2016.
-The control site above Los Padres Reservoir (CRLP) was not sampled in 2016 due to the large Soberanes Fire that burned much of the Carmel River's upper watershed and restricted access to the site.
-Sites are given an Index of Biotic Integrity (IBI) score between 0 (poor) and 100 (excellent) (Figure XVI-7).
+• Bioassessment Program - The California State Water Resources Control Board's Reach Wide Benthic (RWB) protocol's Surface Water Ambient Monitoring Program (SWAMP) procedures are used to sample benthic macroinvertebrates (BMI) and assess their physical habitats.
+Sampling was completed in November 2018 at five sites from the control site in the Los Padres Wilderness above Los Padres Reservoir (CRLP) to the mid-valley site at Red Rock (CRRR).
+Sites are given an Index of Biotic Integrity (IBI) score between 0 (poor) and 100 (excellent).
+At most sites, IBI scores from the past four years show a significant improvement in habitat conditions with values above the historic (2004-2010) average score due primarily to recovery from the severe drought and the removal of San Clemente Dam (Figure XVI-7) (See the 2017 Mitigation Report for additional information on this program).